Everything you need to know about becoming and Doula and choosing a Doula training…

 Doulas are seeing it first hand and moving away from birth specific work and into an array of different, specialist modalities to bring us back to our innate wild- who we were before we were told who we should be.

 Many Doulas first hear the call to this work when they have had their first baby, but it is really challenging to juggle the demands of on-call work with the demands of this mother-phase.
-So they are finding creative and powerful ways to support their clients outside of birth, realising that sometimes it is much MORE powerful than attending the birth itself.
+So they are finding creative and powerful ways to support clients outside of birth, realising that sometimes this work, outside or and around birth is much MORE powerful than attending the birth itself.

 I believe that to effectively hold space for birth means to also have a vital understanding of a much broader context and to reconnect us back with our rites of passage, with our bodies, with the earth and with each other.